Greg Mark: Coaching career

 After his playing career in the NFL, Mark returned to the Miami Hurricanes in 1992 as a graduate assistant.
 In 1995, he was hired by Utah State to be their defensive line coach.
 The next year, he returned to the Hurricanes to be their defensive line coach in 1996.
-He held the positions until he was let go in the 2005 UM staff purge.
+He held the positions until he was fired at midseason in 2005.
 He was a coaching staff member of the 2001 National Championship team.
 His efforts in coaching resemble those as a player, when he oversaw a group in 2001 that was a vital part of the Hurricanes' drive to the National Championship.
 Greg Mark, the UM defensive linemen, spearheaded a defense that led the nation in scoring defense, pass efficiency defense and turnover margin while ranking in the top 10 nationally in five statistical categories.
 During Mark's coaching tenure at The U he was able to develop and guide players like Warren Sapp, Kenny Holmes, Kenard Lang, Dwayne "The Rock" Johnson, Vince Wilfork, Jerome McDougal, Jamaal Greene, William Joseph and Calais Campbell.